|

 In the first months of the

-warrant for Chief Justice Roger B. Taney after the 84-year-old judge issued an opinion that only Congress, not the president,
+administration, President Lincoln issued an arrest warrant for Chief Justice Roger B. Taney after the 84-year-old judge

-had to do with the case of Ex Parte Merryman (May 1861).
+thousands of political dissenters.
+Taney’s opinion, issued as part of his duties as a circuit court judge in Maryland, had to do with the case of Ex Parte Merryman (May 1861).
 The essence of his opinion was not that habeas corpus could not be suspended, only that the Constitution requires

 Congress to do it, not the president.
 In other words, if it was truly in "the public interest" to suspend the writ, the representatives